ggustin93/ghostly-plus-dashboard/memory-bank/progress.md

 - ✅ Implemented frontend components for file upload and analysis visualization.
 - ✅ Added routing and integration with existing application.
 - ✅ Fixed Nginx configuration to resolve 502 Bad Gateway errors.
+- ⚠️ **Further work needed to implement detailed sEMG metrics calculation (WP2.3) and DDA data handling (WP2.4, WP2.5) in the backend, and corresponding frontend displays.**

 ## Known Issues: